kompoth/myblog/content/posts/002-pylsp-plugin/index.md

 ## Plugin entry point

-We need to configure package [entry point](https://packaging.python.org/en/latest/specifications/entry-points/) for Pluggy to recognise our custom plugin.
-The modern way to set this and other package attributes is `pyproject.toml` file.
+We need to configure an [entry point](https://packaging.python.org/en/latest/specifications/entry-points/) for Pluggy to recognise our custom plugin.
+The modern way to set this and other package attributes is the `pyproject.toml` file.

 Assume we have the following project structure:
 ```bash